Lemon Law in MassachusettsGet detailed Vehicle History Report in 3 Easy Steps

 Basically, the new car Lemon Law is there to protect the consumer who buys a new or used car and finds that it has problems that seriously impair the use of the vehicle and cannot be resolved after a number of attempts to fix it.

 Any new car, motorcycle, van, or truck bought in Massachusetts from a new-car dealer is covered for 1 year or 15,000 miles of use, whichever comes first.
-The law also covers vehicles that are resold during the term 1 year or 15,000 miles of protection.
+The law also covers vehicles that are resold during the term of 1 year or 15,000 miles of protection.

 If your car meets these qualifications, you can either ask for a replacement or refund and the dealer is legally required to give it to you.

 There's a specific process that anyone considering using the Massachusetts Lemon Law must follow:

-- You need to bring the car in for repair of the same problem at with at least 3 attempts to repair it or for a total of 15 business days.
+- You need to bring the car in for repair for the same problem at with at least 3 attempts to repair it or for a cumulative total of 15 business days.

 - You need to officially notify the manufacturer of 1 final attempt to repair the vehicle.
 The manufacturer has 7 days to comply.

 - If the manufacturer tries to repair it and fails, you have the right to ask for a refund or replacement.
 If the manufacturer does not respond to your final request, you need to ask for a mediation or arbitration hearing.